common-workflow-language/common-workflow-language/README.rst

-SALAD is Schema Annotations for Linked Avro Data.
+SALAD is Semantic Annotations for Linked Avro Data.

 Salad is a schema language that describes structured data based on Apache Avro with additional annotations to provide richer data modeling and markup to